omdevteam/om/docs_src/docs/running_om.md

 !!! warning
     Please note that these files are *just examples*.
-They might need to be modified before being used for some specific experiments.
+They might need to be modified before being used for specific experiments.
 This is particularly true for the entries in the file that define the *calibration directory* and the *detector name*, and for the ones that define the *epics variables* associated with beam energy and detector distance.
 These are usually all experiment-dependent.